 Paul proclaimed the gospel of the kingdom in terms of relationships.
-In 2 Corinthians 3 his focus is on God’s relationship with His Old Covenant people under the Law in contrast to God’s relationship with us in the Spirit.
+In 2 Corinthians 3 his focus is on God’s relationship with us in the Spirit in contrast to God’s relationship with His old covenant people.

-The service of the Spirit is with much more glory.
+“…won’t service of the Spirit be with much more glory?”

-16 But whenever someone turns to the Lord, the veil is taken away.
+The veil taken away 16 But whenever someone turns to the Lord, the veil is taken away.
 17 Now the Lord is the Spirit and where the Spirit of the Lord is, there is liberty.
 18 But we all, with unveiled face seeing the glory of the Lord as in a mirror, are transformed into the same image from glory to glory, even as from the Lord, the Spirit.
-2 Cor 3:16-17
+2 Cor 3:7-17